spovondra/island_power_configurator_client_v1/README.md

 ## User Manual

-Access the user manual for detailed guidance on using the IslandPower Configurator:
+Access the user manual for guidance on using the IslandPower Configurator:
 [User Manual (Czech)](https://fve.firmisimo.eu/user-manual-cs.pdf)